High Risk Auto Insurance and Why Drivers are Denied Coverage

 - Speak with an Insurance Agent.
 If you’ve been shopping around for car insurance online and have been denied, it may be a good idea to speak with an insurance agent.
 The insurance agent can review your car insurance application and let you know your options and what steps you need to take to get your application approved.

 - Join an Assigned Risk Pool.
 Some insurance companies volunteer to participate in a state-assigned risk pool that offers insurance to drivers, regardless of their driving record.
+Assigned risk pools make sure every driver is insurable, but obtaining your car insurance through an assigned risk pool carrier is inevitably very expensive and may limit the type of coverage that you are eligible for.

 - Improve Your Driving Record.
-Follow and obey all the road rules to avoid tickets, accidents, and irresponsible driving practices.
+Follow and obey all the road rules to avoid additional tickets, accidents, and irresponsible driving practices.

 - Take a Defensive Driving Course.
 Brush up on your driving skills and offset the number of negative points and infractions on your record.
+Keep in mind that while doing so can reduce the points on your license, it doesn’t remove the violation from your driving record.
+All violations are taken into consideration by insurance companies.

 - Repair Your Credit.
-Contact the three major credit reporting agencies, Equifax, TransUnion, and Experian, and request a copy of your credit report.
-Carefully review it for errors, omissions, old information, etc. if you locate any discrepancies, file a dispute to have each item in question investigated.
+Contact the three major credit reporting agencies: Equifax, TransUnion, and Experian, and request a copy of your credit report.
+Carefully review it for errors, omissions, old information, etc. If you locate any discrepancies, file a dispute to have each item in question investigated.

 At Compare.com, we make it easy.
 Use our auto insurance comparison tool to find the most affordable coverage, no matter your background.